 Auto insurance requirements vary by state.
 In some states, to drive you must carry:

-We write insurance in Arizona, Illinois, Iowa, Kansas, Minnesota, Missouri, Texas, Wisconsin, Nebraska, North Dakota, Colorado, South Dakota, Indiana, and Georgia and would be happy to help you ensure you have the right car insurance coverage.
+We write insurance in Arizona, Illinois, Iowa, Kansas, Minnesota, Missouri, Texas, Wisconsin, Nebraska, North Dakota, Colorado, South Dakota, Indiana, Georgia, and Michigan and would be happy to help you ensure you have the right car insurance coverage.

 Even in states where coverage isn’t required, by law drivers must be able to pay for losses they cause others.
 Having insurance is the simplest way for most people to comply.
 To finance a car, it is usually necessary to have insurance which covers damage to your vehicle.
 This includes: